-A comprehensive Sustainability Report will be released online in September 2015.
-This new approach will allow Ayala Land to provide more focus on its discussion of its sustainability practices under the Global Reporting Initiative (GRI) standards.
+A comprehensive Integrated Annual and Sustainability Report will be released on April 19, 2017.
+This new approach allows Ayala Land to provide more focus on its discussion of its sustainability practices under the Global Reporting Initiative (GRI) standards.
 This new approach allows the Corporation to address our different set of readers and stakeholders in a more strategic and focused manner, and to communicate our business results more effectively.